 He glances down at the ground looking slightly nervous.
 “You look nice,” he says.

 I feel myself blush.
-“Thank you, you do too.”
+“Thank you.”
 We both then stand in silence for a minute.
 Michael was looking really nervous, which I had never seen him look before.

 I take a deep breath.
 If I don’t say something, who knows how long we would be standing here like this.
 After all, maybe this was all my fault.
 After my phone call with him back at the end of spring quarter, I did tell him that I wanted to take things slow.
 I wanted time to figure all my feelings out.
 After all, I had just ended things with Kendall a few weeks before.
 I just wanted to be sure that my feelings for Michael were true.
 Not that I doubted it that much.